 I’m Alison Clarke, and have been a Speech Pathologist since 1988.
 I also have a Masters in Applied Linguistics and a Cambridge RSA English teaching certificate.

-I’ve worked for the Victorian Education Department, Yooralla, SCOPE, a hospital in London, the Royal Children’s Hospital Autism Assessment Team, Lewis and Lewis, and as a contractor in both mainstream and specialist schools.
+I’ve worked for the Victorian Education Department, Yooralla, SCOPE, a University in Mexico, a hospital in London, the Royal Children’s Hospital Autism Assessment Team, Lewis and Lewis, and as a contractor in mainstream and specialist schools.

 Many mainstream “phonics” materials are poorly designed, and show a weak understanding of the sounds and spellings of English, and how children learn.
-Many of the high-quality synthetic phonics materials available are too “teddy-bearish” for use with older learners, because they’re designed for five and six-year-olds.
+Many high-quality synthetic phonics materials available are too “teddy-bearish” for use with older learners, because they’re designed for five and six-year-olds.